-In my blogposts on demographic change in France I have discussed the growing percentage of kids with African origin in France.
+In my blogposts on demographic change in France I have discussed the growing percentage of kids of African origin in France.
 If estimated via the number of kids that are tested on sickle cell anemia, this percentage has surpassed 40% and has more than doubled since the year 2000.
 I counted the change in how many newborns are given typical Muslim names and could validate at least the growth rate of the sickle cell data, roughly a doubling between 2000 and 2015.
 It’s now 1.5 years since I analyzed the data and I decided to revisit the newest given name database, which is updated every year by the French bureau of statistics INSEE.

 Re-checking the percentage of muslim names, I made the surprising discovery that since 2016 this percentage has stopped growing.
 For comparison, the number of names covered by my short list of muslim names is 13003, 26926, 25873 for the year 2000, 2015 and 2018.
 Given that the number of births has been dropping slightly, this translates into the percentage staying steady over 2015, 2016, 2017 and 2018.